United States and Canada featured location: Taos, New Mexico

 Habitat for Humanity Taos builds wood-frame and adobe block houses, depending on the location.
 Volunteers help in all aspects of new construction: digging foundations, framing, roofing, installing windows and doors, appliances, insulation, sheet rock, painting and finish work.

 In addition, volunteers may support the Habitat ReStore, which produces funds for new homes and keeps materials out of landfills.

 All tools and construction site materials will be provided by the affiliate.

 Taos and Questa, 35 miles north of Taos.

-There are several area lodging facilities that give discounted rates and will work with the team leaders to meet their lodging needs.
+There are several area hotels that give discounted rates and will work with the team leaders to meet their lodging needs.
 The budget is for double occupancy in a local hotel.
 The team also has the option of staying at a local church.
 For teams staying at the church, volunteers must bring their own bedding.
 Air mattresses are provided.

 Food and water

 Water is available on site.
 Participants help prepare most meals.
-Breakfast will be eaten at the church where daily lunches will also be made.
+Breakfast will be eaten at the hotel or church where daily lunches will also be made.
 Dinners can be prepared by the team or taken in local restaurants.
-Some meals will be provided by the affiliate.

 Hosting structure and services